ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 - `class with annotation "A" must have annotation "B" or annotation "C"`
 - `field with type "A" must have annotation "B" and annotation "C"`
-- `method with type "A" must have annotation "B" or parameter with type "C"`
+- `method with return type "A" must have annotation "B" or parameter with type "C"`

 There's a shortcut available for annotations if one wants to specify multiple annotations from the same package with OR operation.
 Consider the case when you want to say `@javax.ws.rs.GET or @javax.ws.rs.POST or @javax.ws.rs.DELETE or @javax.ws.rs.PUT`.
 With the usual Rulepad syntax it would be: